Heritage New Zealand: Governance

 It is governed by a board, appointed by the Minister for Arts, Culture and Heritage and currently chaired by Hon.
 Marian Hobbs, and a Māori Heritage Council, currently chaired by Sir John Clarke.
 Past chairs include Dame Anne Salmond.
 The head office is in Antrim House, Wellington, while regional and area offices are in Kerikeri, Auckland, Tauranga, Wellington, Christchurch and Dunedin.

 Publication

 It publishes the quarterly magazine Heritage New Zealand.

 Listings

-Buildings owned by Heritage New Zealand include the Kerikeri Mission House, the Stone Store, and the Te Waimate Mission house.
+Buildings owned by Heritage New Zealand include the Kerikeri Mission House, the Stone Store, Hurworth Cottage, Te Waimate Mission house, and Clendon House, the Rawene residence of James Reddy Clendon.
+Additionally, the Clendon family papers and document stored at the house were inscribed on the UNESCO Memory of the World Aotearoa New Zealand Ngā Mahara o te Ao register.

 New Zealand Heritage List / Rārangi Kōrero

 The New Zealand Heritage List / Rārangi Kōrero (formerly known as the Register) is divided into five main areas: